linkneuro/linkneuro.github.io/_posts/2016-09-11-never-give-up.md

 “When you have exhausted all possibilities, remember this: you haven’t.”
 — Thomas Edison

-“W e had about a week’s cash in the bank or less, and there was very little time in the year to resolve these things,” Elon Musk recounts, “I mean there were two or three business days left in the year.”
+“We had about a week’s cash in the bank or less, and there was very little time in the year to resolve these things,” Elon Musk recounts, “I mean there were two or three business days left in the year.”

 Tesla Motors, the electric car company he co-founded, desperately needed funding to stay alive.
 After the financial crisis had cast a dark shadow over the global economy, finding investors was tricky.
 After all, the company was selling what seemed at best an optional car.